bheinzerling/bpemb/README.md

 The advantage of having many operations is that many frequent words get their own symbols, so you don't have to learn how what the word *railway* means by composing it from the symbols *r*, *ail*, and *way*.
 The disadvantage is that you need more data to train good embeddings for these longer symbols, which is available for high-resource languages like English, but less so for low-resource languages like Khmer.

-## Download BPEmb

-Downloads for the 15 largest (by Wikipedia size) languages below.
-Downloads for all 275 languages are available in binary format readable by gensim or word2vec, and in plain text format: [bin](download.bin.md), [txt](download.txt.md).

 ## Entity typing data

 The data used in our multilingual entity typing experiments can be downloaded [here](entity_typing_data.md).